-While you’re in hospital, your midwife should give you information on exercises that will help you recover from your caesarean section (c-section).
+While you’re in hospital, your midwife should give you information on exercises that will help you recover from your c-section.
 They will encourage you to start moving around as soon as you’re able to get out of bed.
 Gentle walking will help you recover from your surgery.

 If you had any complications during pregnancy or birth, or you have any medical problems, get advice from your GP or a physiotherapist before starting any type of exercise.

 Find out more about what happens after a c-section.

 These exercises help to strengthen the muscles that support your womb, bowels and bladder.
 This may help you manage any problems with leaking urine.

 You may have been doing these exercises during your pregnancy.
 After your c-section, you can start to exercise your pelvic floor once your catheter has been removed and as soon as you feel ready.